tomicapretto/etc/lessons/lesson_02.md

 ```

 <!-- #region hide_input=true slideshow={"slide_type": "notes"} -->
+Let's quickly review where we are so far.
 This is the scatterplot between Length and Weight in their original scales.
 It's also said these variables are untransformed.
 Since the plot shows an exponential-like pattern, it's sensible to use the logarithm trasnformation to linearize it.
 <!-- #endregion -->

 <!-- #region slideshow={"slide_type": "slide"} -->